Dominican Citizenship Requirements & Transcription Process

 You must provide clear photos of BOTH the front AND back of the cédula.
 Even an expired new-format cédula is acceptable if you have both sides photographed.
 However, if you only have a photo of the front, this can lead to delays or Inspectorate referral.

-We understand this can be very challenging for clients who have no contact with their Dominican parent.
-In such cases, many ask mutual relatives for help to obtain photos of both the front and back of the cédula.
+We understand this can be challenging for clients who have no contact with their Dominican parent.
 If this is impossible, we'll work with you to present your case with the documentation you can provide.

 What version of my foreign birth certificate is required?

-The long-form/extended birth certificate is required, issued recently, and legalized with an apostille from the country of birth.
+The long-form/extended birth certificate is required and must be legalized with an apostille from the country of birth.
+The date of issue is irrelevant.

 Do I need a certified Spanish translation?